knubez/TAMS/docs/index.md

 The original TAMS is described in {cite:t}`TAMS1.0`.
 {cite:t}`AEW-MCS` applied TAMS to African Easterly Wave research.

+A paper describing this version of TAMS {cite:p}`TAMS2.0` is currently under review for publication in _GMD_.

 Datasets used in the examples can be retrieved with {func}`tams.data.download_examples`.